 Can I make green smoothies in advance?

 Another option is to portion off the greens, mango, and pineapple in a freezer-safe bag.
-Then when you're ready to make it add them along with the banana, coconut milk, and lime juice to the blender and blend until smooth.
+Then when you're ready to make it add them along with the banana, coconut water, and lime juice to the blender and blend until smooth.
 You can add the banana to the freezer bag, but skip adding the liquid to the freezer bag.
-I prefer to leave the banana out to have more fresh components to the smoothie.
+I prefer to leave the banana out to add more fresh components to the smoothie.

 Storage